trajano/app-ms/ms-gateway/src/site/markdown/index.md

 Configuration files are stored in the configuration microservice that provides all the configuration for the system.

-Although spring cloud has a notion of centralized configuration, we're going to forgo that for this scenario.
+Although Spring Cloud has a notion of centralized configuration, we're going to forgo that for this scenario.

 An token microservice must provide the following API endpoint.